-If the number of occurrences of an event x per unit (unit of time, length, area, volume, or whatever) is, on average, a real positive number λ , then the actual number of such occurrences is a discrete random variable X with a Poisson distribution.
-The probability that X will take a value x is and the distribution function is
+If the number of occurrences of an event x per unit (unit of time, length, area, volume, or whatever) is, on average, a real positive number $\lambda$ , then the actual number of such occurrences is a discrete random variable X with a Poisson distribution.
+Examples are (1) the number of cars passing a fixed point in a 1 minute interval, (2) the number of calls received by a switchboard operator during an hour.